benzookapi/shopify-barebone-app-sample/docs/13-ordermanage.md

 ## Fulfillment Request and Delivery Sequence

-The merchant starts this workflow with the same `Select fulfillment action` shown in the Order Action Sequence, using Shopify or an external OMS.
+The merchant starts this workflow with the same `Select fulfillment action` shown in the Order Action Sequence in Shopify.
 An optional fulfillment request message can still be included and is returned by the later merchant-request query.
 Shopify then sends the fulfillment-service notification to the remote app server; this sample doesn't call a separate request-submission API between the merchant action and that callback.

 The fulfillment-service callback endpoints and background processing run on the same remote app server.
 They are shown as one participant below rather than as a separate fulfillment-service process.